watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * Comprehensive Management
    * control using standardized protocols and abstracted Service Interfaces.
    * manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.
-   * provide programmability by providing SR Policy that satisfies user's intent including SFC and QoS.
+   * provide programmability by providing an SR Policy that satisfies a user's intent including SFC and QoS.

 ## Requirements
 To achieve these objectives, several key requirements are as follows: